Skip to content ↓

 Current status

 After successful pilots, Student Mental Health and Counseling (SMHC) partnered with the Office of Minority Education to launch Let’s Chat @ OME, and with the Office of Graduate Education (OGE) to offer the Mental Health Matters program.
-OGE also recently hired Gaurav Jashnani—who has significant training and expertise in trauma and mental health counseling, and experience in social justice and DEI-related work—as assistant dean for student support and advising.
+OGE also hired an assistant dean for student support and advising.
 And OGE has identified race-based traumatic stress as a legitimate basis for special academic accommodation when a student is confirmed by an authorized professional to show symptoms of such stress.

 Undergraduate financial aid